sandra-saah/SmartcareAppProject-Final/Readme.md

 Needs to be done :

+- appointment update
+- issue prescription (to be done)
+- change the bill fee (to be done)

-=> description in discharge patient appointment update add date of birth for patient / doctor/ nurse (done S) book appointment with nurse  (ayan) get nurse invoice to pay (ayan)
+add date of birth for patient / doctor/ nurse (done S) book appointment with nurse  (ayan) get nurse invoice to pay (ayan)